 That is the compounding engine.
 Improve one dimension, and the dimensions downstream of it start moving.
 Not because you worked on them directly.
 Because the system is connected.

-Sprint 12 to sprint 18 was the inflection point.
+Cycle 12 to cycle 18 was the inflection point.
 The squad was no longer improving because DAC told them to.
 They were improving because the system made it impossible not to.
 The habits were in place.
 The measurement was automatic.
 The coaching was specific.

-By sprint 24, the Translation Gap that had plagued the squad for two years had closed.
+By cycle 24, the team-product gap that had plagued the squad for two years had closed.
 Their product finally reflected what the team was capable of producing.

 The math is simple.
-0.3 points per sprint.
-24 sprints.
+0.3 points per cycle.
+24 cycles.
 52 to 74.
 No magic.
 Just a system that compounds.

 Your team can do the same thing.
 The score is the door.
 The compounding is the outcome.